 The Foothills Homeowners Masters Association is responsible for governance of all Common Areas, namely those areas not specifically deeded to individual lot owners.
 The Common Areas are comprised of 28 parcels for a total 200 acres.
 A map of the Common Areas can be seen by clicking on Common Areas Map.

-The Foothills Homeowners Master Association was incorporated in 1975 by The Estes Company as the governing entity for the land located between Campbell Avenue and Alvernon Way, north of Skyline Drive and south of Ina Road.
+The Foothills Homeowners Master Association was incorporated in 1975 by The Estes Company as the governing entity for the land located between Campbell Avenue and Alvernon Way, north of Skyline Drive and south of Ina Road (excluding the business areas and the Tierra Catalina Condominiums).
 Eventually four distinct and separate subdivisions were developed within the larger parcel and each was assigned its own set of By-Laws and CC&Rs.

 The four subdivisions are: